Skip to main content

 Santa, Christmas shopping, Sitting in Santa his lap, Rotterdam

-Sitting on Santa his lap after doing some shopping in the mall (Rotterdam)
+Sitting on Santa's lap after doing some shopping in the mall (Rotterdam)

 Christmas salad, fruits, apples, grapes, chicken, tuna